 There's no doubt an effective life coaching or therapy program can have positive effects on a person's performance at work.
 Happier, healthier, more motivated and empathetic people come to work feeling energized and ready to achieve.

-But performance coaching will take people who are already capable of doing their job and help them turn the dial - going, in the words of Jim Collins, from good to great.
+Performance coaching will take people who are already capable of doing their job and help them turn the dial - going, in the words of Jim Collins, from good to great.
+The main focus here is coaching for work performance.

 Making that leap from good to great is a nice way to encapsulate the real benefits of performance coaching.
 But there's a few other reasons to engage in it, too.